How to Start Newborn Calves Strong

 Scour vaccines and/or respiratory vaccines are good tools to protect your calf from disease.
 Discuss a protocol with your veterinarian that fits your operation.

 Veterinarians often advise that castration should take place when calves are young because it’s less painful, less stressful, and the likelihood of a bull calf bleeding out is reduced because they’re smaller.
-Discuss the timing and pain management with your veterinarian, but veterinary medicine generally encourages producers to think about castrating calves when they are young.
+Discuss the timing and pain management with your veterinarian.

 The above is provided for information purposes only and should not be used for the diagnosis or treatment of any condition.
 This information does not cover all possible variables, conditions, reactions, or risks relating to any topic, medication, or product and should not be considered complete.
 Certain products or medications may have risks and you should always consult your local veterinarian concerning the treatment of your animals.